istio/istio.io/content/help/ops/telemetry/missing-metrics/index.md

 {{< text bash >}}
 $ kubectl get rules --all-namespaces
 NAMESPACE      NAME                      AGE
-istio-system   kubeattrgenrulerule      13d
+istio-system   kubeattrgenrulerule       4h
-istio-system   promhttp                 13d
+istio-system   promhttp                  4h
-istio-system   promtcp                  13d
+istio-system   promtcp                   4h
+istio-system   promtcpconnectionclosed   4h
-istio-system   stdio                    13d
+istio-system   promtcpconnectionopen     4h
-istio-system   tcpkubeattrgenrulerule   13d
+istio-system   tcpkubeattrgenrulerule    4h
 {{< /text >}}

 If the output shows no rules named `promhttp` or `promtcp`, then the Mixer configuration for sending metric instances to the Prometheus adapter is missing.
 You must supply the configuration for rules connecting the Mixer metric instances to a Prometheus handler.

-For reference, please consult the [default rules for Prometheus]({{< github_file >}}/install/kubernetes/helm/subcharts/mixer/templates/config.yaml).
+For reference, please consult the [default rules for Prometheus]({{< github_file >}}/install/kubernetes/helm/istio/charts/mixer/templates/config.yaml).

 ## Verify the Prometheus handler configuration exists